sofiabpas8/sofiabpas8/README.md

 **Linguist · Philologist · NLP Specialist**

 Currently pursuing a Master's degree in Language Analysis and Processing at the University of the Basque Country (UPV/EHU).
-Scholar of language and related technologies, with a specific interest in NLP, corpus linguistics, and computational approaches to language.
+Scholar of language and related technologies, with a specific interest in NLP and computational approaches to language.

 ---